jesugq/compiler-simplified-syntax-tree/README.md

-    char operation;         // Operation of this node. bool evaluation;        // Evaluation of the node. char instruction;       // Instruction of this node. char * identifier;      // Identifier of the node data_value * value;     // Value of the node. syntax_node * nodea;    // First child node. syntax_node * nodeb;    // Second child node.
+    char operation;         // Operation of this node. bool evaluation;        // Evaluation of the node. char instruction;       // Instruction of this node. char * identifier;      // Identifier of the node. data_value * value;     // Value of the node. syntax_node * nodea;    // First child node. syntax_node * nodeb;    // Second child node.